 And there was the day.
 The day, I would never have guessed that it would be that hard.

-Because I don’t have time to be my hostfamilys aupair again they needed to get a new aupair.
+I don’t have time to be my hostfamilys aupair again so they will need to get a new aupair.

 My hostmum texted me if I could speak to potential aupairs and that she would bribe me with cheesy dipers.
 (Probs to her for always being super funny in akward situations)